-MSI screening has long been recognized as important in the care of patients with colorectal cancer (CRC) or endometrial cancer, and high-frequency MSI (MSI-H) is now recognized as a potential marker for germline mutations in certain DNA mismatch repair (MMR) genes associated with Lynch syndrome.
+MSI screening has long been recognized as important in the care of patients with colorectal cancer (CRC) or endometrial cancer (EC).
+High-frequency MSI (MSI-H) is also recognized as a potential marker for germline mutations in certain DNA mismatch repair (MMR) genes associated with Lynch syndrome.

 Genetic counselor Heather Hampel is an advocate for universal tumor screening.
-Screening all tumors and Lynch-associated cancers could help identify those who have an increased risk for colorectal and other cancers.
-As well as identifying tumors most likely to respond to immunotherapeutics.
+Screening all tumors and Lynch-associated cancers can help identify those who have an increased risk for colorectal and other cancers, as well as identifying tumors most likely to respond to immunotherapeutics.

 National Comprehensive Cancer Network (NCCN) Guidelines

 The panel of thirty one cancer centers recommends tumor testing for MMR defects in all colorectal and endometrial cancers by MSI and/or immunohistochemistry (IHC) analysis.
 In addition, the panel recommends tumor screening for sebaceous neoplasms as well as small bowel, gastric, pancreas, biliary tract, brain, bladder, urothelial and adrenocortical cancers.